ngrief/data-class-project-3/README.md

 ## Research Question and Terminology
 *Is there a relationship between the population density of a country and its migration trends?*

 **Net Migration Rate** is "[t]he difference between the number of migrants entering and those leaving a country in a year, per 1,000 midyear population.
 May also be expressed in percent.
-A positive figure is known as a net immigration rate and a negative figure as a net emigration rate."
-[Census.gov](https://www.census.gov/glossary/?term=Net+migration+rate)
+A positive figure is known as a net immigration rate and a negative figure as a net emigration rate" [(Census.gov)](https://www.census.gov/glossary/?term=Net+migration+rate).

 - A formula for calculating the net migration rate is:
 - N = (I - E) / M X 1,000